TetianaVeremchuk/Tetiana_Veremchuk/readme.md

 The goal of this task was to provide three unique implementations of a function that calculates the summation of all integers from 1 to a given integer `n`.
 The function ensures that the input is an integer that will produce a result lesser than `Number.MAX_SAFE_INTEGER`.

 ### Implementations
-1. Iterative approach using a loop.
+1. Iterative approach using a loop `while`.
+2. Iterative approach using a loop `for`.
-2. Mathematical formula to calculate the sum.
+3. Mathematical formula to calculate the sum.
-3. Recursive approach to achieve the same result.
+4. Recursive approach to achieve the same result.

 ## Task 2: Swap Token Application